samdoidge/samdoidge.com/about.md

 Contract availability: <a href="mailto:sam@samdoidge.com" class="available">available :white_check_mark:</a>

-I'm a web developer based in the UK, currently contracting for a finance company.
+I'm a web developer based in the UK.
+I've recently been contracting for a <a href="https://www.castletrust.co.uk/">finance company</a>, and developing a <a href="https://coininterest.co">Bitcoin investment website</a>.
 In my free time I like to think of ideas and execute them.
 I continually look to learn and I try not to impose limits on myself.

 Outside of the internet some of my interests include: playing football, rowing (now only in the gym), design and reading.